pixelcanopy/woocommerce-facebook-checkout-url/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 WC requires at least: 3.0
 WC tested up to: 8.0

+If you find this plugin helpful, please consider [buying me a coffee](https://ko-fi.com/pixelcanopy).
+If you need website help, please consider using Pixel Canopy.
+Get more info about our services at https://pixelcanopy.com.

 Handle Facebook Commerce Platform checkout URLs for WooCommerce.
 Because Facebook decided to make this unnecessarily complicated for all WooCommerce store owners!